CopernicaMarketingSoftware/SMART-TPL/README.md

 Experimental library to see if it is somehow possible to compile Smarty templates into native code.
 Although Smarty is a PHP library, the SmartTpl project is _not_ limited to PHP.
 SmartTpl is a pure C++ library to work with templates.
-For help with install SMART-TPL please head over to [INSTALL.md](https://github.com/CopernicaMarketingSoftware/SMART-TPL/blob/master/INSTALL.md)
+For help installing SMART-TPL please head over to [INSTALL.md](https://github.com/CopernicaMarketingSoftware/SMART-TPL/blob/master/INSTALL.md)

 ABOUT
 =====